Rob Hoskins

-Rob Hoskins (born May 18, 1965) is president of OneHope, a Christian evangelical organization.
+Rob Hoskins (born May 18, 1965) is an American author and president of OneHope, a Christian evangelical organization.

 Biography

 Early life

 Rob Hoskins was born to missionary parents Bob and Hazel Hoskins in Bangor, Maine.
 In his early years he lived in Lebanon, France, California, and Florida.
 He received his primary education at the American International School in Lebanon, continued his junior high education at the International Lycée in France, and completed his senior high school education at Westminster Academy in Fort Lauderdale, Florida.

 Career

-During Hoskins' tenure, OneHope has worked on projects such as Bible App for Kids with YouVersion, Lead Today with John Maxwell and EQUIP, and Vision 2030.
+During Hoskins's tenure, OneHope has worked on projects such as Bible App for Kids with YouVersion, Lead Today with John Maxwell and EQUIP, and Vision 2030.

-Since 2004, Hoskins has been President of OneHope, Inc. Hoskins has also served with numerous networks in various leadership capacities including the Forum of Bible Agencies International (FOBAI), Chair of the Strategy Working Group with the Lausanne Movement, and chair of the board at Oral Roberts University (ORU).
-Rob presently serves as the Senior Advisor to the World Evangelical Alliance (WEA).
+Since 2004, Hoskins has been President of OneHope, Inc. Hoskins has also been on the Forum of Bible Agencies International (FOBAI), chair of the Strategy Working Group with the Lausanne Movement, and chair of the board at Oral Roberts University (ORU).
+He is the Senior Advisor to the World Evangelical Alliance (WEA).
 Hoskins is an ordained general-appointed missionary of the Assemblies of God Church.